If you’re new to live streaming, you may be wondering: what’s all the fuss about HTML5 video streaming?

 - Other solutions include Flow Player, jPlayer, and Mediaelement.js.

 To recap, HTML5 video streaming enhances web pages and engages visitors better than text alone.
-In order to retain viewers, broadcasters must optimize HTTP live streaming to ensure quick, smooth and compatible video delivery for viewers.
+To retain viewers, broadcasters must optimize HTTP live streaming to ensure quick, smooth and compatible video delivery for viewers.
 Using HTML5 media tags properly ensures that your content is accessible and keeps visitors coming back.

 In this article, we defined HTML5 video streaming and video players.
 We also discussed different ways to stream live video on your website via embedding.
-We also highlighted common pros and cons of each of the methods.
+And we highlighted some common pros and cons of each method.

 Thanks for reading, and happy streaming.